 Can I negotiate my own collection account settlement?

 Sure, you can settle your own debt!
-DIY debt settlement is very common.
-The main advantage of doing it yourself is that you will not have to pay a fee to a debt settlement firm to negotiates for you, which means that you’ll have more money to settle with.
+The main advantage of doing it yourself is that you will not have to pay a lot of money to a debt settlement firm to negotiate for you, which means that you’ll have more money to settle with.
 Also, although there are good settlement firms, there are bad apples, too, and you may end up hiring one of them.

 Still, it can be very helpful to get expert advice when you want to settle a debt.
 Here are a couple of reasons why:

-While debt settlement firms have gotten a bad rap (many deservedly so) there are some good ones out there that won’t charge you hefty fees or try to convince you to settle when you’re better off filing for bankruptcy.
-For example, here is an affordable option that combines the cost savings of do-it-yourself (DIY) settlement with the expert advice you need to confidently negotiate the best deal for you:
+We recommend an affordable option that combines the cost savings of do-it-yourself (DIY) settlement with the expert advice you need to confidently negotiate the best deal for you.